aweary/reason-react-dom/README.md

-# Basic Reason Template
+# Reason ReactDOM

-Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+This is a basic implementation of a DOM renderer for React.
+It takes the place of `react-dom` and uses the `react-reconciler` package.
+It is implemented in Reason and compiled with BuckleScript.

 # Build
 ```